sag1v/react-remount/README.md

 # react-remount

-> A simple react HOC that inject a predifined prop as a key to the wrapped component, thus ensuring a re-mount (state reset) whenever the prop changed
+> A simple component that injects a pre-defined prop as a key to the wrapped component, thus ensuring a re-mounting (a state reset) each time this prop is changed

 [![NPM](https://img.shields.io/npm/v/react-remount.svg)](https://www.npmjs.com/package/react-remount) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)